Gloucester cheese

 Gloucester is a traditional, semi-hard cheese which has been made in Gloucestershire, England, since the 16th century.
 There are two varieties of the cheese, Single and Double; both are traditionally made from milk from Gloucester cattle.
 Both types have a natural rind and a hard texture, but Single Gloucester is more crumbly, lighter in texture and lower in fat.
 Double Gloucester is allowed to age for longer periods than Single, and it has a stronger and more savoury flavour.
 It is also slightly firmer.
-The flower known as lady's bedstraw (Galium verum) was responsible for the distinctively yellow colour of Double Gloucester cheese.
+The wild flower Galium verum, known colloquially as lady's bedstraw, was originally responsible for the distinctively yellow colour of Double Gloucester cheese.

 In the United Kingdom today, Double Gloucester is more widely sold.
 Both types are produced in round shapes, but Double Gloucester rounds are larger.
 Traditionally whereas the Double Gloucester was a prized cheese comparable in quality to the best Cheddar or Cheshire, and was exported out of the county, Single Gloucester tended to be consumed within Gloucestershire.

 Most Double Gloucester sold in UK supermarkets is slab cheese, made in large creameries operated by major dairy companies such as Dairy Crest.
 Supermarkets normally sell Double Gloucester under their own store brand.
 This version of the cheese is pasteurised, but not processed.

 Revival of Farmhouse Gloucester

 Manufacture of traditional Gloucester cheeses from the Gloucester cow died out in the 1950s along with most of the Gloucester cattle.
 However, in 1973 Charles Martell managed to gather 3 Old Gloucester cows from the herd of less than 50 left in the county.
 A BBC TV series A Taste of Britain filmed his successful attempt to revive the tradition of farmhouse Double Gloucester that year.
 In 1978 Charles Martell went on to revive the lost single Gloucester cheese.
-Traditionally produced Gloucester cheese is supported by the Slow Food movement since 2004.
+Traditionally produced Gloucester cheese has been supported by the Slow Food movement since 2004.
 Single Gloucester cheese has Protected Designation of Origin and can only be made in Gloucestershire on farms with Gloucester cows.
 As of 2010 six cheese makers are producing this cheese.